Coupling, local times, immersions: Application to BKR diffusions

 \section{Application to BKR diffusions}

-The BKR diffusion was introduced by \citet*{BenesKaratzasRishel-1991} as part of an investigation into a control problem which possesses no strict-sense optimal law: it is a two-dimensional diffusion \((X,Y)\) for which \(X\) and \(Y\) are Brownian motions connected by
+The BKR diffusion was introduced by Bene\v{s}, Karatzas and Rishel \cite{BenesKaratzasRishel-1991} as part of an investigation into a control problem which possesses no strict-sense optimal law: it is a two-dimensional diffusion $(X,Y)$ for which $X$ and $Y$ are Brownian motions connected by

-Essentially \((X,Y)\) diffuses linearly in a Brownian fashion along the boundary of a square \(\{(x,y): |x|+|y|=\ell\}\), except that \(\ell\) increases according to a local time driving term whenever \((X,Y)\) visits one of the vertices of the square. \citet{Emery-2009} studied filtration questions concerning this process, and in particular showed that the natural filtration of \((X,Y)\) is Brownian even when \((X,Y)\) is started from the origin.
-In this connection he asked a specific question \citep[Question]{Emery-2009}, which can be stated concisely as follows: given two initial points \((X_0,Y_0)\) and \((\widetilde{X}_0,\widetilde{Y}_0)\), neither of which is the origin, is there an almost surely successful {\equifiltration} coupling of BKR diffusions \((X,Y)\) and \((\widetilde{X},\widetilde{Y})\) started from these two points?
-An affirmative answer would lead to a constructive proof of Brownianity of the filtration of \((X,Y)\) started from the origin.
-An immersed coupling is exhibited in \citet[Lemma 5]{Emery-2009}; however {\equifiltration} is required for the purposes of obtaining a constructive proof of the filtration result. \issue{Understand the relevant filtration theory}
+Essentially $(X,Y)$ diffuses linearly in a Brownian fashion along the boundary of a square $\{(x,y)\dvt |x|+|y|=\ell\}$, except that $\ell$ increases according to a local time driving term whenever $(X,Y)$ visits one of the vertices of the square. \'{E}mery \cite{Emery-2009} studied filtration questions concerning this process, and in particular showed that the natural filtration of $ (X,Y)$ is Brownian even when $(X,Y)$ is started from the origin.
+In this connection, he asked a specific question (\'{E}mery \cite{Emery-2009}, Question), which can be stated concisely as follows: given two initial points $(X_0,Y_0)$ and $(\widetilde{X}_0,\widetilde {Y}_0)$, neither of which is the origin, is there an almost surely successful {equi-filtration} coupling of BKR diffusions $(X,Y)$ and $ (\widetilde{X},\widetilde{Y})$ started from these two points?
+An affirmative answer would lead to a constructive proof of Brownianity of the filtration of $(X,Y)$ started from the origin.
+An immersed coupling is exhibited in \'{E}mery \cite {Emery-2009}, Lemma~5; however {equi-filtration} is required for the purposes of obtaining a constructive proof of the filtration result.\issue{Understand the relevant filtration theory}